markkimsal/statsd-elasticsearch-backend/README.md

 ## Overview

 This backend allows [Statsd][statsd] to save to [Elasticsearch][elasticsearch].
-Supports dynamic index creation per day and follows the logstash naming convention of statsd-YYYY.MM.DD for index creation (TODO).
+Supports dynamic index creation per day and follows the logstash naming convention of statsd-YYYY.MM.DD for index creation.

 ## History